okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 2018-11-25 23:50:13.066  INFO 30256 --- [           main] o.f.core.internal.command.DbMigrate      : Successfully applied 2 migrations to schema "public" (execution time 00:00.109s)
 ```

-## Scratching NoSQL Surface with Spring Boot and PostgreSQL's JSONB Data Structure
+## Scratch the NoSQL Surface with Spring Boot and PostgreSQL's JSONB Data Structure

-**TIP:** Use `git checkout jsonb` to skip this section.

-[NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) are, as the name says, databases that do not store their data with relationships.
+NoSQL databases are, as the name says, databases that do not store their data with relationships.
 There are many types of NoSQL databases: graph databases, key-value stores, document, etc. Generally speaking, one of the most significant advantages of this kind of database is the lack of schema enforcement (you can mix a different kind of data), different levels of data consistency and better performance in some cases.

 PostgreSQL adopted some data types to handle JSON data inside its data structures.
 This datatype is called JSONB, and this section shows how it is possible to use it with Spring Boot and without changing your current schema.